14 Top-Rated Attractions & Things to Do in Daytona Beach, FL

 Where to Stay in Daytona for Sightseeing

-When looking for good accommodations in Daytona, be sure to check out the best hotels and resorts located on the oceanfront — or as near as you can get to it.
-Given its length (it stretches for well over 20 miles), there's no shortage of good options if you travel outside the Boardwalk- and downtown areas.
-To help you decide on the best Daytona hotel for you, be sure to refer to our recommendations of top-rated places to suit your budget.
+When looking for good accommodations in Daytona, be sure to check out the best hotels and resorts located on the oceanfront – or as near as you can get to it.
+Given its length (it stretches for well over 20 miles), there's no shortage of good options if you travel outside the Boardwalk and downtown areas.
+To help you decide on the best Daytona hotel for you, be sure to refer to our recommendations of top places to stay that suit your budget.

 More Related Articles on PlanetWare.com

 Best Beaches in Florida: When it comes to vacations, Florida features many magnificent beaches to explore.
 A few of our favorites include Miami Beach, stretching over seven miles, always bustling, and just steps away from the city's top attractions and things to do.
 Less crowded but no less fun, lovely Clearwater Beach near St. Petersburg is where you'll find the spectacular 1,136-acre Fort DeSoto Park, home to endless stretches of pristine sand on the Gulf side of Florida, and other attractions.
 Finally, be sure to include the beaches of Fort Lauderdale on your list; you'll enjoy walking (or lounging) on its seven miles of sandy beaches and wide boardwalks and experiencing its many other fun things to do.